Billionaire fights Nantucket clam shack 18 inches from his home

-(Bloomberg) — A very seasonal legal spat is playing out in Nantucket: the billionaire owner of a $6.5 million dollar cottage is suing a clam shack to stop it from opening a mere 18 inches away from his 1,200 square foot home.
+(Bloomberg) — A very seasonal legal spat is playing out in Nantucket: The billionaire owner of a $6.5 million dollar cottage is suing a clam shack to stop it from opening a mere 18 inches away from his 1,200 square foot home.

-In the summer playground of the 1%, resident Charles Johnson — former chairperson of investment giant Franklin Resources and owner of the San Francisco Giants — has been quarreling with his new neighbor: Straight Wharf Fish Market.
+In the summer playground of the 1%, resident Charles Johnson — former chairman of investment giant Franklin Resources and owner of the San Francisco Giants — has been quarreling with his new neighbor: Straight Wharf Fish Market.

 The clapboard establishment, serving clam rolls, oysters and New England IPAs, is nestled among the fisherman-chic cottages of the Old North Wharf in tony Nantucket Town.